mndillon/toki-pona-nanpa-linja-n/README.md

 This demonstrates the motivation behind this number system.

 Use other Toki Pona number systems, that you know, to expresss the sentences in the [examples](examples.md) and compare with **nanpa-linja-n** for ease of listening effort and understanding.
-When seeing a number for the first time, how much mental effort does the speaker have to exert in order to determine what the numeric description will be?
+When seeing a (decimal) number for the first time, how much mental effort does the speaker have to exert in order to determine what the numeric description will be?
 Do the number descriptions dominate the spoken sentences?
 This feedback would be appreciated.

 ---